 As well as saving time, design for manufacture resolved the challenges presented by the site.
-Located on the main hospital campus, working space was restricted and construction-related noise, minimised.
-The campus itself is bounded on one side by a main traffic artery and on the other three by a one-way ‘blue light’ route used by ambulances.
+Located on the main hospital campus, working space was restricted and construction-related noise minimized.
+The campus itself is bounded on one side by a main traffic artery and on the other three by a one-way "blue light" route used by ambulances.
 The consequences of disrupting traffic were severe so we set out to reduce the number of delivery trucks, concrete wagons and staff cars coming to the site.

 Collaborative 3D design

 Precast components came from Laing O’Rourke’s factory in Nottinghamshire, which uses robotic production methods comparable to those in the automotive industry.
-The design for manufacture process was carried out with the aid of building information modelling (BIM).
-It started with a detailed 3D model developed in close collaboration with the architect and the client’s staff, the building services designer and Laing O’Rourke’s fabrication supply chain.
+The design for manufacture process was carried out with the aid of building information modeling (BIM).
+It started with a detailed 3D model developed in close collaboration with the architect and the client’s staff, the building services designer, and Laing O’Rourke’s fabrication supply chain.

-3D design allowed health service staff to visualise the facility and comment on the layout during the early design stages.
+3D design allowed health service staff to visualize the facility and comment on the layout during the early design stages.
 It enabled alignment between the architectural vision and detailing requirements imposed by the method of construction.
-We coordinated and rationalised the structural elements to eliminate clashes.
-And with Laing O’Rourke’s supply chain we optimised the structure for fabrication.
+We coordinated and rationalized the structural elements to eliminate clashes.
+And with Laing O’Rourke’s supply chain we optimized the structure for fabrication.

-At the factory, dimensions and structural information from the 3D model then became the reference point for production.
-Reinforcement was cut, bent and laid out robotically.
+At the factory, dimensions and structural information from the 3D model became the reference point for production.
+Reinforcement was cut, bent, and laid out robotically.
 Concrete was mixed to the right strength in precisely the right quantities, eliminating waste.

-Components were selected from a predefined ‘kit of parts’.
+Components were selected from a predefined "kit of parts."
 Unique elements such as walls were made on giant casting tables.
-As part of the automated process, form work edges were positioned on casting tables to create precast concrete panels with millimetre-accurate dimensions.
+As part of the automated process, form work edges were positioned on casting tables to create precast concrete panels with millimeter-accurate dimensions.
 Casting tables were shaken to achieve good concrete placement and compaction.
 Stairs and shafts were created the same way.

 We adopted a simple but highly effective method for joining the components together.
 Conventionally precast elements are made with reinforcement bars protruding from the edges.
-Bars from adjoining elements are overlapped and ‘stitched’ with concrete poured in situ.
+Bars from adjoining elements are overlapped and "stitched" with concrete poured in situ.
 The components for Royal Victoria Hospital had almost no exposed reinforcement, but were fabricated with matching sockets.
-40mm diameter steel dowels were inserted into these and a permanent structural connection achieved by pouring cement grout around them.
-The grout cured within hours, allowing a swift erection process.
+Steel dowels 1.6 inches (40 mm) in diameter were inserted into these, and a permanent structural connection achieved by pouring cement grout around them.
+The grout cured within hours, allowing a swift construction process.